Tag: creation

 The selflessness that Paul alludes to comes from this same basic concept…the fallen nature of humanity to strive upon the backs of others is contrary to God’s desire for his creation.
 It isn’t merely weapons of war.
 This can include anything from cars to homes, to stuff, to power.
 It covers that which we seek to fill needs that ultimately will be filled by God.

-While we can look at Isaiah’s passage as a utopia, that isn’t it.
+While we can look at Isaiah’s passage as a human utopia, that isn’t it.
 We can look at Paul’s compliments of the Romans as sanctification, it isn’t that (it is, but it isn’t).
 What we see in both passages is that being fulfilled by God leads to us being fulfilled by others and seeking to fulfill others.
 Sounds pretty nice.

 ※Reflection※

-• Where do you see the of Isaiah being fulfilled in your life?
+• Where do you see the vision of Isaiah being fulfilled in your life?

 • Where do you see the vision of Paul being fulfilled in your life?